pflanze/xmlhub-indexer/README.md

     xmlhub-indexer path/to/your/checkout/of/xmlhub

-which will update the `README.md` and `README.html` files in the xmlhub directory.
-You can then commit and "git push" the changes.
-There are also `--commit` and `--push` options that let xmlhub-indexer do that itself, and it is indeed recommended to use `--commit` at least, as then the version number of the xmlhub-indexer binary is stored (later invocations check those to see if it needs upgrading):
+which will update the `README.md` and `README.html` files in the xmlhub directory and commit any changes to those.
+You can then "git push" the changes.
+There is also a `--push` option that lets xmlhub-indexer do the latter, too.

-    xmlhub-indexer path/to/your/checkout/of/xmlhub --commit --push

 There are also `--open` (always open) and `--open-if-changed` options which open your browser on the generated `README.html` file (see